 SOURCE: World Institute for Strategic Economic Research (WISER).
-These figures reflect the changeover in export statistics reporting to the NAICS system from the SIC system.
-Categories and state totals are not comparable between systems.
-Pre-1997 data is not available.
+These figures reflect the changover in export statistics reporting to the NAICS system from the SIC system.
+Categories and state totals are not comparable between systems; pre-1997 data is not available.
 2002 to 2007 data was slightly revised by Census.

 Utilities.
-Between 1999 and 2007, the utilities sector of Massachusetts GDP increased 21.5 percent when measured with year 2000 chained dollars.
-It contributed 1.3 percent to the total Massachusetts Real GDP in 2007; as it did in 1999.
-Based on preliminary December 2008 year-to-date data, the Massachusetts electric utilities generated \$9 billion in revenue last year.
-This was 4 percent more than the same period in 2007, while they sold 2.5 percent less electricity.
-Massachusetts had the fourth highest electric rate in the country, 16.22 cents per kilowatt hour.
-The U.S. average was 9.81.
-Both increased approximately 7 percent from the previous year.
-Massachusetts Net Electricity Trade Index, which represents a state's electricity self-sufficiency, was 0.76 in 2006.
-This means it imported one quarter of its electricity supply, 14,586 million kilowatt hours, from out-of-state.
-In 2006, two-thirds of Massachusetts generating capacity was oil and natural gas based .
+Between 2001 and 2008, the utilities sector of Massachusetts GDP increased 18.7 percent when measured with year 2000 chained dollars.
+It contributed 1.2 percent to the total Massachusetts Real GDP in 2008.
+Massachusetts electric utilities generated \$2.9 billion in revenue as of April 2009 (YTD).
+This was 2.3 percent more than the same period in 2008, while they sold 5.5 percent less electricity.
+Massachusetts had the fourth highest electric rate in the country in 2007, 15.16 cents per kilowatt hour.
+The U.S. average was 9.13.
+This was a decrease of 1.9 percent for Massachusetts and an increase of 2.6 percent for the U.S. from the previous year.
+Massachusetts Net Electricity Trade Index, which represents a state's electricity self-sufficiency, was 0.77 in 2007.
+This means it imported 23 percent of its electricity supply, 14,401 million kilowatt hours, from out-of-state.
+In 2007, two-thirds of Massachusetts generating capacity was oil and natural gas based.

 Transportation and Warehousing.
-Between 1999 and 2007, the transportation and warehousing sector of Massachusetts GDP increased 15 percent when measured with year 2000 chained dollars.
-It contributed 1.8 percent to the total Massachusetts Real GDP in 2007; 0.1 percent less than it did in 1999.
+Between 2001 and 2008, the transportation and warehousing sector of Massachusetts GDP increased 0.6 percent when measured with year 2000 chained dollars.
+It contributed 1.6 percent to the total Massachusetts Real GDP in 2008; 0.2 percent less than it did in 2001.